Haksell/expert_system/README.md

 ## todo

-- retarded no ambiguity of subject
-- or and xor ambiguous in not mode ambiguous
+ambiguous flag:
+- add back
+- can only be undetermined if or/xor in conclusion
+- otherwise like before

+more tests:
 - testing of update
-- tests with ambiguity in mandatory subject mode
 - better test with xor
 - testing with false
 - testing of parsing
-- dsu to optimize the bruteforce

 ## subject